Moremar/IT_tutorials/CyberSecurity/Linux/BashScript.md

 A common shebang for Bash is `#!/bin/bash` that hardcodes the path of the `bash` command to use.

-A more recent shebang is `#!/usr/bin/env bash` that looks in the environment for the the `bash` command.
+A more recent shebang is `#!/usr/bin/env bash` that dynamically looks in the environment for the `bash` command.
 This is preferred, as it allows to control the `bash` command to use from the `PATH` environment variable.
 This allows for example on MacOS to use a more modern version of Bash than the old one installed by default.